mozzammeluiu/mozzammeluiu/README.md

 - 🌱 I’m currently learning many things, and I believe every day is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about Vue.js, React.js,node js,microservice, Laravel and API development.
+- 💬 Ask me about Vue.js, React.js, node js, microservice, Laravel and API development.
-- 📫 I am just one mail away - [mozzammeluiu at mozzammeluiu@gmail dot com]
+- 📫 I am just one mail away - [mozzammeluiu at mozzammeluiu@gmail.com]
 - 😄 Pronouns: He, Fun & Happy 😄
 - :partying_face: Fun fact: I love to cook, I love to read, I love to travel around the world wide.
--
 - :wrench: Tools - VSCode, Insomnia, Docker and the Mighty Terminal with Oh MyZSH and PowerLevel 10K on Mac and Linux (Zorin OS).

 ### Where to find me